YooZiiX/campmeme-frontend/README.md

-# CampMeme
+# Camp'Meme

-This is a project
+This project has been initialized with Vite

 - React-Router-Dom
 - TailwindCSS